flightaware/tohil/Doc/reference/tohil_tcl_errors.rst

-Here is another sample Tcl session catching an uncaught Python exception as a Tcl error, where the errorCode is set into the catch options var:
+Here is another sample Tcl session catching an uncaught Python exception as a Tcl error, where the errorCode is set into the catch options variable:

    >>>
    $ tclsh